Tailor-made Luxury Holidays

 While historically Mozambique has been a popular safari destination – you may have seen the iconic photographs of families on safari in Gorongosa National Park in their VW camper vans! – instability in the country over the second half of the 20th century caused a poaching crisis which is sadly still a challenge today.
 A number of fantastic conservation programs have helped build wildlife numbers over the past decade and we hope this good work will help re-build options for international safari tourists to Mozambique.

 Many of the islands offer total exclusivity, here you can truly avoid the crowds.
 Fresh fish and catch of the day are genuinely caught today!
-With 2000km of coastline, this is a year round destination and the perfect end to any Safari or just as a stand alone beach break.
+With 2000km of coastline, this is the perfect end to any Safari or just as a stand alone beach break.

 Whatever experience you are looking for, our experts are ready to help…